Lisa Staiano-Coico: Resignations

 In 2018, two years after Coico resigned amidst ongoing federal and state probes, the inspector general continued to identify and investigate the university's corrupt spending practices.

 Return

-Coico recently returned to the CUNY system as a faculty member as medical professor in the CUNY School of Medicine in the Department of Molecular, Cellular, and Biomedical Science.
+Coico returned in 2018 to the City University of New York system as a faculty member as medical professor in the CUNY School of Medicine in the Department of Molecular, Cellular, and Biomedical Science.

 Corporate affiliations

 In 1996, Coico established an employment relationship with Ortec International Incorporated, a New York City biotechnology company, later renamed Forticell Bioscience, Incorporated.
 Coico assisted in the development of the company's composite cultured skin product, along with Cocio's Cornell colleague, Suzanne Schwartz, hired full-time in July 1996.
 The founder, Steven Katz, was elected board chair in 1994; Katz had been a professor of Economics and Finance at Baruch College/CUNY from 1972.
 Coico joined the company advisory board in 1999.

 Forticell Bioscience, Incorporated is a publicly traded company that developed proprietary and patented technology to stimulate the repair and regeneration of human tissue, including biologically active wound dressings, such as the tissue engineered product OrCel (trademark sign), to stimulate the repair and regeneration of human skin on burn patients, and other wound healing products, relevant to reconstructive and cosmetic surgeries.
 Forticell Bioscience, Incorporated is also an FDA- and New York State-approved tissue bank.

 Coico is an officer of several for-profit corporations, including Coico Software Solutions, LLC (established 2000), Staiano Consulting, (2003); Coico Real Property Holding Company, Incorporated (established 2004); Coico Medical L.L.C., Sacramento, California, and LSC Collaborative, Limited Liability Corporation (established 2014).